cooper-org/cooper/docs/source/penalty_coefficients.md

 ## Dense Penalty Coefficients

-The {py:class}`~cooper.penalty_coefficients.DensePenaltyCoefficient` class wraps a tensor of penalty coefficients, ensuring all coefficients are accessed during each evaluation.
+The {py:class}`~cooper.penalty_coefficients.DensePenaltyCoefficient` class wraps  a tensor of penalty coefficients, ensuring that all coefficients are accessed during each evaluation.

 ```{eval-rst}
 .. autoclass:: DensePenaltyCoefficient